-Market risk is the risk that movements in market risk factors, including foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices will reduce the group's income or the value of its portfolios.
+Market risk is the risk that movements in market factors, including foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices, will reduce our income or the value of our portfolios.

 The group's exposure to market risk is separated into trading or non-trading portfolios.
-Trading portfolios include those positions arising from market-making, position-taking and others designated as marked-to-market positions.
+Trading portfolios comprise positions arising from market-making and warehousing of customer-derived positions.
 Non-trading portfolios include positions that primarily arise from the interest rate management of the group's retail and commercial banking assets and liabilities, financial investments designated as available-for-sale and held-to-maturity.

-Monitoring and limited market risk exposure:
+Monitoring and limited market risk exposure

-The objective of the group's market risk management is to manage and control market risk exposures in order to optimise return on risk while maintaining a market profile consistent with the group's status as a premier provider of financial products and services.
+The group's objective is to manage and control market risk exposures while maintaining a market profile consistent with the group's risk appetite.
+The group uses a range of tools to monitor and limit market risk exposures, including: